• Medium

 Robyn Kahukiwa is one of the leading artists of her generation.
 Born in Sydney, Australia, in 1938, she moved to Aotearoa, her ancestral home, in 1959.
 From 1972 to 1982, she was an art teacher at Mana College, Porirua.
 She became a full-time artist in 1983.

-Kahukiwa’s practice ranges across diverse subjects, including colonialism and the dispossession of Indigenous people, blood-ties and motherhood, customs and pūrākau (stories or histories).
-She exhibits regularly and has works in collections all over the world.
+Kahukiwa’s practice ranges across diverse subjects, including colonisation and dispossession, motherhood and wellbeing, whakapapa and tikanga Māori.
+She exhibited regularly throughout her life and has works in collections all over the world.

 Iwi/hapū

-Ngāti Hau; Ngāti Konohi; Ngāti Porou; Te Aitanga-a-Hauiti; Te Whānau-a-Ruataupare; Te Whānau-a-Te Aotawarirangi;
+Ngāti Konohi; Ngāti Porou; Te Aitanga-a-Hauiti; Te Whānau-a-Ruataupare;

 Countries